 "You think, what if we hadn't spent that?"
 Parscale said.
 "We might not have won."

 Another investment that he said paid dividends was $7 million to air a two-minute "closing" television commercial.
-"Our movement is about replacing the failed and corrupt political establishment with a new government controlled by you, the American people," Trump said as images from his rallies rolled across the screen.
+"Our movement is about replacing the failed and corrupt political establishment with a new government controlled by you, the American people," he said as images from his rallies rolled across the screen.

 The final FEC report showed the extent of the Trump advertising splurge.
 The campaign spent nearly $39 million on last-minute TV ads and another $29 million on digital advertising and consulting work done by Parscale's firm.